Betree/dev-commander/README.md

 # 🦍 D3v c0mm4nd3r

+Stop confusing your commands and using `npm run` in your Elixir projects.
-Always use the same language-agnostic commands to develop accross your projects.
+Always use the same language-agnostic commands to run your developement commands.

 This script will auto-detect your project type based on files presence (`package.json` for npm, `mix.exs` for Elixir...).